Last updated

 After successfully implementing mentoring and coaching programmes, ELFT added a reverse mentoring programme specifically to support their ‘Equality, Diversity, and Inclusion' initiatives.
 The system provided for their needs through:

-This case study demonstrates how a well-designed mentoring programme can effectively support diversity and inclusion initiatives within an organisation as part of a mentoring and coaching offering.
+This case study demonstrates how, when designing a mentoring program, a thoughtful and well-designed programme can effectively support diversity and inclusion initiatives within an organisation as part of a mentoring and coaching offering.

 Guidelines for Establishing a Diversity Mentoring Scheme